prinzstani/CookieBot/README.md

 ## What it does

 Cookie Bot plays through the complete game of Cookie Clicker.
-This will take about two month, depending a lot on randomness in the game itself.
+This will take about two months, depending a lot on randomness in the game itself.
 The following steps are taken, and if you start somewhere ibn the middle, the procedure is adapted accordingly.

 * Step 1: keep quiet until hardcore and neverclick, then buy everything until all grandma acheivements are there: this takes about two days
 * Step 2: get 100 quintillion cookies, i.e. about 300 legacy, develop the dragon with kitten aura, get the first permanent slot with maximum cursors: this takes about one more day.